Freedom Debt Relief Review

 Freedom Debt Relief reviews and complaints

-Before you consider debt settlement, you should review some key risks.
+Before you consider debt settlement, review these key risks.

 - Damage to your credit.
 Debt settlement can damage your credit scores since you’ll be missing scheduled payments.

 - Increased costs.
-During your debt settlement process, you’ll have to pay fees to your negotiation company and some creditors may also charge you additional interest.
+During your debt settlement process, you’ll have to pay fees to your negotiation company and most creditors also charge you additional interest and late fees.

 - Tax implications.
-The IRS can perceive your settled debt as taxable income.
+The IRS considers your settled debt savings as taxable income.

 - Negotiation problem.
 There is a chance that your creditors may reject the debt settlement company’s offer.